UTS-AAi/AVATAR/README.md

 # AVATAR
-mAchine learning pipeline eVAluaTion in Automatic pipeline composition and optimisation using suRrogaTe model
+mAchine learning pipeline eVAluaTion in Automatic pipeline composition and optimisation using suRrogate model